wisp-forest/docs/docs/alloy-forgery/adding-recipes-and-fuels.md

 ```

 ### Input Format
-Inputs follow the Minecraft ingredient format (used by most other recipes) with such being the identifier of a given item tag (`"tag": ...`) or entry (`"item": ...`) and an additional `count` field used to give info about how much of such is required.
+The inputs follow the Minecraft ingredient format (used by most other recipes) with such being the identifier of a given item tag (`"tag": ...`) or entry (`"item": ...`) and an additional `count` field used to give info about how much of such is required.

 A single recipe can accept, at max, **10** different ingredient entries.
 Furthermore, we also support any of Fabric's custom Ingredients like its Custom NBT-based Ingredient.